-Happiness Teams are groups of 10-15 students who meet regularly inperson or virtually to review and discuss the course, and try happiness practices together.
+Happiness Teams are groups of up to 40 students who meet regularly inperson or virtually to review and discuss the course, and try happiness practices together.
 Although students are encouraged to participate in discussions within the edX forums, joining a Happiness Team allows for deeper and more personal engagement with the course and with other students.

 What happens at Happiness Team meetings is totally up to the Happiness Team leader, but we suggest you use the weekly course content to inspire your activities and discussions.
-During the midterm and final weeks, you might review the material and help each other study.
-If the timing is convenient, you could also meet up to watch the Live Video Q&As together (see Sample Schedule and Important Dates below).
-You could also watch some of the suggested films together (see the "Happiness Cinema" sections in Weeks 2-4), or invite people to watch them at home and discuss them during the meeting.
+During the midterm and final weeks, you might review the material and help each other study (see Sample Schedule below).
+You could also watch some of the suggested films together (see the "Happiness Cinema" sections throughout the course), or invite people to watch them at home and discuss them during the meeting.